 Further research done on the relationship between the ketogenic diet and treatment of neurological disease supported the first study’s findings, concluding that adhering to daily keto carb limits and eating habits promotes greater brain health and healing in epilepsy, Alzheimer’s, Parkinson’s, migraines, multiple sclerosis, and other such diseases.4

-Not all weight loss diets focus so heavily on carb content of foods and drinks, but the keto low carb diet guidelines suggest keeping within 20 to 50 grams of net carbs per day so as to ensure ketosis is maintained.
+While not all weight loss diets emphasize carb content, the keto diet guidelines recommend limiting net carbs to 20 to 50 grams per day to maintain ketosis.
 Though we have noted that couscous is not a grain, it is often mistaken for one–unfortunately there are not any true keto grains aside from popcorn perhaps, as even the lowest carb grains like quinoa can still kick someone out of ketosis in just a half cup serving.

-Although couscous is made from small round pellets of processed semolina or durum wheat flour, it undergoes minimal processing in comparison to many other foods; instead, how many carbs in couscous are where we run into issues for keto.
+Although couscous is made from small round pellets of processed semolina or durum wheat flour, it undergoes minimal processing in comparison to many other foods; instead, the amount of carbs in couscous are where we run into issues for keto.
 Just half of a cup of couscous holds 17 grams of net carbs.

 Nutritional Information for Couscous